 The ‘orig’ claim ‘tn’ value validation MUST be performed as follows:

-The P-Asserted-ID header field MUST be checked as the telephone identity to be validated if present, otherwise the From header field MUST also be checked.
+The P-Asserted-ID header field MUST be checked as the telephone identity to be validated if present, otherwise the From header field MUST be checked.

-If there is more than one P-Asserted-ID, verification MUST check all P-Asserted-ID values.
+If there is more than one P-Asserted-ID, verification MUST check each P-Asserted-ID value until it finds one that is valid.

+If there are one or more P-Asserted-ID header fields present, but none are valid, then the Caller ID verification process is deemed to have failed (i.e., don’t check the From in this case).

 Verification Error conditions